Princess Margaret of Connaught: Crown Princess

 The marriage between Margaret and Gustaf Adolf is described as a happy love match.
 Gustaf Adolf felt great pressure from the "Prussian" military discipline with which he had been raised by his mother, and he was greatly affected by and attracted to Margaret's differing English customs.
 The visiting Infanta Eulalia of Spain wrote that the Crown Princess gave the Swedish court "just a touch of the elegance of the Court of St James's" and of how much Margaret loved her life in Sweden.

 After her arrival in Sweden, Margaret, who in Sweden was called "Margareta", received lessons in the Swedish language, and asked to be educated in Swedish history and social welfare.
 After two years, she spoke good Swedish.
 She was also eager to find out more about Sweden, and on many occasions went on incognito trips.
 During her first years in Sweden, Margaret behaved with great seriousness and was therefore regarded as stiff, but the view of her changed because of her great interest in sports, where she showed a more relaxed and natural manner.
-Margaret took a great interest in many forms of sports; she used the winters for skiing, ice skating and playing hockey (what is nowadays called bandy), and played tennis and golf during the summers.
+Margaret took a great interest in many forms of sports; she used the winters for skiing, ice skating and playing bandy, and played tennis and golf during the summers.
 She also corresponded with various relatives.